Start location: Bridge of Bogendreip (NO 663 910)

 Back to Search

 Just to the east of the Bridge of Bogendreip, take the signposted track leading south parallel to the Water of Dye.
-After about 400m, transfer to a forest road some 200m higher up the hillside and continue south through the forest for about 3.5km.
-On leaving the forest the track is quite clear, curving round the base of Hare Hill to join a forest road below Little Kerloch.
-Leave it at about NO683868 by a path heading south-east along a forest ride towards the Builg Burn.
-Continue over rough ground to the col between Tipperweir and Kerloch where an old track leads into the forest.
-This is followed south-east, then west for a short distance, then south-east again along the West Burn of Builg.
-From the junction of the East and West Burns of Builg, continue the descent south-east to Corsebauld and Chapelton Farm, from where a road goes south-east to the crossroads near Milton of Dellavaird.
-Alternatively, head SSW from Chapelton to head in the direction of Glenfarquhar Lodge and the site of Paldy Fair.
+After about 400m, transfer to a forest road some 200m higher up the hillside and continue south through the forest.
+At NO670891, be careful not to take the path uphill towards the logging road, instead take the older lower route which contours round the base of Hare Hill joining a forest road circa NO672872 below Little Kerloch.
+This old route again leaves the forest track at about NO683868 by a path heading southeast along a forest ride towards the Builg Burn.
+Continue over rough ground to the col between Tipperweir and Kerloch where the old track leads into the forest.
+This is followed southeast, then west for a short distance, then southeast again along the West Burn of Builg.
+From the junction of the East and West Burns of Builg, continue the descent southeast to Corsebauld and Chapelton Farm, from where a road goes southeast to the crossroads near Milton of Dellavaird.
+Alternatively, from Chapelton head SSW in the direction of Glenfarquhar Lodge and the site of Paldy Fair.

-The Milton of Dellavaird endpoint has been long signposted by ScotWays as the most accessible, however historically the route left the Corsebauld-bound track to pass west of the buildings at Tipperty and southward towards Glenfarquhar Lodge to more directly reach Paldy Fair.
+The Milton of Dellavaird endpoint has been long signposted by ScotWays as the most accessible, however historically the route left the Corsebauld-bound track to pass west of the buildings at Tipperty and southward towards Glenfarquhar Lodge to reach Paldy Fair more directly.

 OS Landranger 45 (Stonehaven & Banchory)

-This is an ancient right of way from Strachan in Feughside to Paldy Fair near Glenfarquhar Lodge, 3km north of Auchenblae.
-It was probably used principally as a drove road for drovers heading to Laurencekirk market.
+This is an ancient right of way from Strachan in Feughside to St Palladius' Fair (Paldy Fair) near Glenfarquhar Lodge, 3km north of Auchenblae.
+It was probably used also as a drove road for drovers heading to Laurencekirk market.
 It did not go quite as high as the nearby Cairn a' Mounth road and so would have been snowbound less often.
 It was also probably fairly busy with drovers and travellers as the Cairn a' Mounth had a toll at the Bridge of Dye but the Builg Mounth did not.

 The Heritage Paths project is pleased to announce that Neil Ramsay (our former Project Officer) and Nate Pedersen (one of our earliest volunteers) have teamed up to write an ebook - The Mounth Passes - with photography by long-standing ScotWays member Graham Marr.
 If you too are interested in the heritage of these old ways through the Grampian Mountains, we highly recommend it.